huawei-noah/SMARTS/competition/track1/train/README.md

 # Multiple Scenarios

 ## Objective
 Objective is to train a single reinforcement learning (RL) policy capable of controlling single-agent or multi-agent to complete different tasks in various scenarios.
 In each scenario the ego-agents must drive towards their respective goal locations.
-The scenario names and their missions are as follows.
+The scenario names and their missions, given for training, are as follows.

 - 1_to_2lane_left_turn_c
     + A single ego agent must make a left turn at an uprotected cross-junction.